CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Upgrade-NetQ/Upgrade-NetQ-Software-on-Your-NetQ-Appliance.md

 ###  Upgrade NetQ Agent on a Cumulus Linux Switch

-A simple process installs the NetQ Agent on a Cumulus switch.
+A simple process ugprades the NetQ Agent on a Cumulus switch.

 1. Edit the `/etc/apt/sources.list` file to add the repository for Cumulus NetQ.
     **Note** that NetQ has a separate repository from Cumulus Linux.